Multi-Channel Speaker Verification for Single and Multi-talker Speech: Introduction

-We believe prior \ac{MCASV} works are not comprehensive in terms of leveraging all available information.
-They also do not investigate if location clue of sound sources can improve directivity. \cite{wang2018multi} noted that linear beamformer filtering cannot capture multi-channel non-linear information.
+We believe prior works are not comprehensive in terms of leveraging all available information.
+For example, they do not investigate if spatial and location clues of sound sources can help speaker verification. \cite{wang2018multi} noted that linear beamformer filtering cannot capture multi-channel non-linear information.
 Towards building a \emph{complete} multi-channel speaker embedding system, we propose to incorporate various multi-channel features and learn a multi-channel \ac{CNN} embedding network in conjunction with joint (multi-channel) enhancement and \ac{VAD}.
-Specifically, we pursue text-independent wide-band \emph{informed}~\cite{delcroix2018single} (opposed to \emph{blind}~\cite{yu2017permutation}) \ac{MCASV}.
+Specifically, we pursue text-independent wide-band \emph{informed}~\cite{delcroix2018single} (opposed to \emph{blind}~\cite{yu2017permutation}) \ac{MCSV}.

-Our contributions are: (1) we devise a challenging simulation based location-aware \ac{MCASV} setup with joint enhancement and \ac{VAD} learning for a language-mismatched (English-Mandarin) test set; (2) in our knowledge, for the first time, we propose to integrate (multi-channel) \emph{spectral}, \emph{spatial}, and \emph{directional} speech features for robust \ac{MCASV}, and report consistent improvements; (3) we show that such improvement can be further extended by fine-tuning the multi-channel system with a simple choice of contrastive loss.
+Our contributions are: (1) we provide the first study to compare and combine various multi-channel \emph{spectral}, \emph{spatial}, and \emph{directional} speech features for robust \ac{MCSV}, and report consistent improvements on real far-field data; (2) we devise a comprehensive location-aware speaker verification setup with joint enhancement, \ac{VAD}, and realistic single and multi-talker test scenarios; (3) we demonstrate that this multi-channel system performance can be improved via contrastive fine-tuning.